tamta117/SCMU/README.md

 This repository contains the following files:

 1. Data
-    + the `acoustic` folder contains the pre-processed acoustic data in text files by each breeding location.
+    + the `acoustic_raw_files` folder contains the pre-processed acoustic data in text files by each breeding location.
 Data is grouped by site and files are split into murrelet and raven positive detections.
 Acoustic data was processed using Raven Pro software.
-    + the `camera` folder contains the pre-processed camera data in csv files by each breeding location.
+    + the `camera_raw_files` folder contains the pre-processed camera data in csv files by each breeding location.
 Data files contain one record per image, including detection and non-detection data.
 Camera data was processed using Timelapse software.
-    +
+    + `camera_raw_dat.csv` is the raw version of the camera data; it contains all image records.
+    + `camera_dat_full.csv`is the cleaned version of the camera data; it contains all image records.
+    + `camera_dat_all_images.csv` is a slimmed down version with CORA and SCMU detections only.
+    + `camera_hourly_mod.csv` is the dataset used in the analysis.
     + `ai_scmu_sites.csv` contains GPS latitude/longitude coordinates for the 5 breeding locations.

 2. Scripts